-Auto Buyer Assist - only use when awarding to Auto-Eval recommended awardee and Contracting Officer relied on automated pricing logic.
+Buyer Assist - only use when awarding to Auto-Eval recommended awardee and Contracting Officer relied on automated ng logic.
 Procurement did not drop for failing pricing evaluation; e.g.: auto reject codes of BO, CJ, HI, or NO.

-110. Check Box PRC Definition Is Narrative Required Additional Information XB Buyer Assist only use when awarding to Auto-Eval recommended awardee.
-Contracting Officer relied on automated pricing logic.
-Yes Complete Narrative Block with the following: "Solicitation rejected from the Auto Evaluation program for: (within the 'Narrative', insert all failures codes and validations performed).
-KO determined the proposed award has passed the automated pricing logic and is considered fair and reasonable in accordance with FAR 13.106-3 (KO to insert applicable FAR reference).
-As a result, CAGE () is recommended for award."
-XG Yes Procurement was sent back through the auto program through the Buyer Assist process for award.
+B: Complete Narrative block with the following:

+"Solicitation rejected from the Auto Evaluation program for: (insert all failure codes and validations performed).
+KO rmined the proposed award has passed the automated pricing logic and is considered fair and reasonable in accordance with FAR 06-3 (KO to insert applicable reference).
+As a result, CAGE (insert CAGE code) is recommended for award."
+G: Procurement was sent back through the auto program through the Buyer Assist process for award.
+Describe in Narrative k.